 - a.
 Gutters, Fascias and barge-boards are to match the main roof colour.
-No other colours will be approved. - b.
-Concealed gutters are preferred, however purpose made square or half round galvanised steel gutters or square and round downpipes are permitted. - c.
-All goose-necks must return sharply back to the facade at a near horizontal fall. - d.
-No 'ogee' or other ornately profiled gutters and downpipes are permitted extensive green mono-pitch roof with gravel surround extensive green flat roof
+Concealed gutters are preferred, however purpose made square or half round galvanised steel gutters or square and round downpipes are permitted. - b.
+All goose-necks must return sharply back to the facade at a near horizontal fall. - c.
+No 'ogee' or other ornately profiled gutters and downpipes are permitted. - d.
+Alternate gutters and downpipes to Design Review Committee approval exposed half round gutter & downpipe exposed half round gutter open r.w.d.p.